Gerald Ford 1976 presidential campaign

 The 1976 presidential campaign of Gerald Ford was an unsuccessful election campaign for the 1976 United States presidential election by incumbent president Gerald Ford, who had taken office on August 9, 1974, upon the resignation of Richard Nixon.
-Ford and his running mate Senator Bob Dole were defeated by Democratic presidential nominee Jimmy Carter and vice presidential nominee Walter Mondale.
+Ford and his running mate, Senator Bob Dole, were defeated by Democratic presidential nominee Jimmy Carter and vice presidential nominee Walter Mondale.
 Ford, a Republican president and former vice president under Nixon, launched his presidential bid on July 8, 1975, and secured nomination for his election to a full term on August 19, 1976.
 He was challenged in the Republican primaries by former California governor Ronald Reagan from his campaign which was formally launched on November 20, 1975, received more than forty percent of the delegates in the Republican National Convention, but Ford got more votes than Reagan.
 Reagan would later be elected president in 1980.

 Ford's tenure marked America's fall into a dark period, with a stagnant economy and effects after the Vietnam War (or Vietnam syndrome).
 Ford pardoned Nixon in the Watergate scandal, which many people believe to be the reason for which Ford lost to his opponent Jimmy Carter in the 1976 presidential election.
 In the Republican primaries, Ford received 1,121 delegates while needing 1,130 votes to win.
 Ronald Reagan was one of those who stood in the way of Ford winning the nomination with Reagan receiving 1,078 delegates, this was one of the most controversial primaries ever, as well as the difference in votes of delegates and popular votes.

 However, Ford still received the Republican nomination on August 19, 1976, to face Democratic candidate Jimmy Carter on November 2, 1976.
 Carter defeated Ford, receiving 297 electoral votes and 50.1% of the popular vote.
+Had he won, Ford would become the third Republican vice president to ascend the presidency and then win a full term, after Theodore Roosevelt and Calvin Coolidge, while Dole would become the second vice president from Kansas, after Charles Curtis.

 Carter took office on January 20, 1977, and held power for four years before Reagan defeated him in 1980 and took office on January 20, 1981.
 Ford joined his vice presidential running mate Bob Dole on the campaign trail.